dehli/temperature-bot/README.md

 On the boat, there's a Raspberry PI that has a temperature sensor and a cell-phone chip.
-Every 5 minutes it makes an api call to AWS (via Lambda) which results in the current temperature being stored in Amazon DynamoDB (along with the timestamp for when it was collected).
-Every 1 hour, CloudWatch triggers a step function that does the following.
+Every 5 minutes it makes an api call to AWS which results in the current temperature and timestamp stored in Amazon DynamoDB.
+Additionally, every 5 minutes, CloudWatch triggers a lambda function that does the following:

-1. Query for the most recent temperature
+1. Query for the 3 most recent temperatures.
-2. Check if temperature is more than 30 minutes ago.

-- If so, jump to step 5

-3. Check if temperature is less than 35F.

-- If so, jump to step 5

-4. Exit successfully
-5. Send alert that something is wrong with boat.
+2. Ensure latest temperature was within the last 10 minutes.
+3. Ensure all temperatures are above 4C (39F).
+4. Send alert if any of the above aren't true.

 ## Commands